Rafael Devers Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The 6.3 strikeouts per nine innings compiled by the Tigers pitching staff ranks last in the league.
+- The pitching staff for the Tigers has a collective 5.9 K/9, the worst in MLB.

-- The Tigers have a 6.20 team ERA that ranks 27th among all league pitching staffs.
+- The Tigers have the 29th-ranked team ERA among all league pitching staffs (7.20).

-- Tigers pitchers combine to rank 22nd in baseball in home runs surrendered (11 total, 1.6 per game).
+- Tigers pitchers combine to allow 15 total home runs at a clip of 1.9 per game (fifth-most in the league).

-- Wentz (0-1) pitches for the Tigers to make his second start of the season.
+- Boyd (0-0) makes the start for the Tigers, his second of the season.

-- The left-hander last appeared on Sunday against the Tampa Bay Rays, when he threw 5 1/3 innings, allowing three earned runs while giving up four hits.
+- In his last time out on Tuesday, the left-hander threw 4 1/3 innings against the Houston Astros, allowing two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.